Tarrasch/antigen-hs/README.md

     $ echo 'source ~/.zsh/antigen-hs/init.zsh' | tee -a ~/.zshrc | env zsh

-And agree to setup and recompile your configuration:
+And let withard to help you setup and recompile your configuration:

     Didn't find file ~/.antigen-hs/antigen-hs.zsh
-    Try to run antigen-hs-compile?
+    Try to setup?
+[Y/n] Yes
+    Use sandbox for haskell dependencies?
+[Y/n] Yes Stack executable found.
+Use it for sandbox?
 [Y/n] Yes

 ## Usage